henryl74/js-project-portfolio/README.md

 - Intro to CSS 3D transforms - Card Flip [Intro to CSS 3D transforms](https://3dtransforms.desandro.com/card-flip)
 - Maria del Carmen Santiago - Multi-faced Flip Card with a Click (Part 3: JavaScript) [Maria del Carmen Santiago](https://dev.to/santiagocodes/multi-faced-flip-card-with-a-click-part-3-javascript-2f7f)
 - Build 30 things with vanilla JS in 30 days with 30 tutorials [JavaScript 30](https://javascript30.com/)
-- A big thank you to my little daughter for inspiring me to do this game, and for giving me the main subject idea from studio ghibli; we both love these films.
+- A big thank you to my little daughter for inspiring me to do this game, and for giving me the main subject idea from Studio Ghibli; we both love these books and films.

 ## Media

 - The images used for the game have been made available to fans free of charge from Studio Ghibli official website [Studio Ghibli](https://www.ghibli.jp/info/013344/)
+- Favicon image attributed to Freepik [Freepik](https://www.flaticon.com/packs/origami-28)

 ## Acknowledgements